One-Year Study Plan for CAT 2025: Expert Strategies to Ace the Exam

 2. Monthly Planning

 Candidates must divide their preparation strategy to determine when exactly they should start preparing for CAT 2025.
 Most candidates become confused and end up wasting a significant amount of their precious time.
 To begin with, candidates can start their preparation with 9 months, 6 months and 3 months of planning.
-When and how to start CAT preparation can be divided by candidates as follows:
+Candidates can plan their preparation based on guidelines for when and how to start CAT preparation.

 Division on a Month-wise Basis: